Boundary-driven magnetization transport in the spin-$1/2$ XXZ chain: Role of the system-bath coupling strength and timescales: Results

 Analogous data is presented in Fig.~\ref{Fig3} for the case of a smaller system-bath coupling $\gamma/J = 0.1$.
 Here, the local density in (a) as well as the local current in (b) reach the NESS at later times $tJ \gtrsim 150$ with $\nabla S_{\text{ness}}^{z}=-0.0397 \mu /2$ and $j_{\text{ness}}=0.0136 \mu J/2$.
-Note that for this case the relaxation time scale to the NESS is larger than for the previous case due to the weaker (compared to the previous case) coupling to the bath.
+Note that for this case the relaxation time scale to the NESS is larger than for the previous case due to the weaker coupling to the bath.
 Once again, we obtain a very reasonable agreement of data from SU and TEBD calculations. \\

 Fig.~\ref{Fig4} shows the dc diffusion constant $\mathcal{D}_{\text{dc}}$ defined in Eq.\,(\ref{eq: diffusion constant from NESS}) for various system-bath coupling strengths $\gamma$ computed at $\mu=0.1$ with anisotropy (a) $\Delta=1.5$ and (b) $\Delta = 3.0$.
 Numerical data from SU is shown for two system sizes $L = 10$ and $L = 20$ and is complemented by TEBD calculations for larger system sizes up to $L=50$.
 For comparison, numerical data for the closed-system diffusion constant obtained via Kubo formula are also presented \cite{Karrasch2014, Wang2024, kraft2024}.
 Clearly, a strong $\gamma$ dependence is visible in the $\mathcal{D}_{\text{dc}}$ for both values of anisotropy and all system sizes considered.
 Since the dc diffusion constant is a bulk material property, it is physically expected to be independent of specific details such as the system-bath coupling strength $\gamma$ and system size $L$.
 Thus, the (strong) variation of $\mathcal{D}_{dc}$ with system-bath coupling strength $\gamma$ clearly indicates a limitation in accessing the dc diffusion constant from the open-system method.
 This constitutes a central result of our work.